ReFS: Server 2016

 At the Storage Developer Conference 2015, a Microsoft developer presented enhancements of ReFS expected to be released with Windows Server 2016 and included in Technical Preview 4, titled "ReFS v2".
 It highlighted that ReFS now included capabilities for very high speed moving, reordering, and cloning of blocks between files (which can be done for all blocks of a file).
 This is particularly needed for virtualization, and is stated to allow fast provisioning, diff merging, and tiering.
 Other enhancements cover the redo log (for synchronous disk writes), parallelization, efficient tracking of uninitialized sparse data and files, and efficient 4k I/O.

 Server 2022

 Windows Server 2022 (using ReFS version 3.7) supports file-level snapshots.

 Windows Insider Preview 22H2 and 23H2 (builds 226** and 25***) support ReFS volume compression using LZ4 and zstd algorithms.

+Server 2025

+Windows Server 2025 (using ReFS version 3.14) supports Encrypted File System.

+Server vNext

+Windows Server vNext Insider Preview build 29531 enables ReFS booting; this requires a Windows Recovery Environment (WinRE) partition that is at least 2 GB.

 Versions

 ReFS has some different versions, with various degrees of compatibility between operating system versions.
 Aside from development versions of the filesystem, usually, later operating system versions can mount filesystems created with earlier OS versions (backwards compatibility).
 Some features may not be compatible with the feature set of the OS.
 The version, cluster size and other features of the filesystem can be queried with the command fsutil fsinfo refsinfo volumename.